Privacy and The OCM Group website

 Keeping your data safe

-The OCM Group takes information security risks very seriously and takes all reasonable technical and organizational precautions to prevent the loss, misuse and / or alteration of your personal information.
+The OCM Group takes information security risks very seriously and takes all reasonable technical and organisational precautions to prevent the loss, misuse and / or alteration of your personal information.

 In addition, we plan to seek accreditation to become certified with the Cyber Essential Certificate which will further enshrine best practice principles into all our organisational processes.
 The OCM Group securely store all the personal information you provide and, if not already in existence, we will create a number of company policies related to this.
 These include policies on: